goodloops-ai/cline/codemods/README.md

 ## Release Process

+### Manual Process

 1. Clone the upstream repository
 2. Checkout the latest release tag
 3. Copy your `codemods` directory into the cloned repository (if not already present)
 4. Run `node codemods/apply.js` to apply all your modifications
 5. Build and test the modified codebase
 6. Create a new release tag for your fork

+### Automated Process

+This repository includes GitHub Actions workflows that automate the sync process with the upstream repository:

+1. **Upstream Release Webhook** (`.github/workflows/upstream-release-webhook.yml`):
+   - Runs daily to check for new releases in the upstream "cline/cline" repository
+   - When a new release is detected, it triggers the Sync Upstream Release workflow

+2. **Sync Upstream Release** (`.github/workflows/sync-upstream-release.yml`):
+   - Fetches and checks out the new tag from the upstream repository
+   - Creates a new branch based on that tag
+   - Applies the codemods
+   - Commits the changes and creates a pull request

+After the pull request is merged, you can use the existing "Publish Release" workflow to publish a new release.

+You can also manually trigger the Sync Upstream Release workflow from the GitHub Actions tab, optionally specifying a specific tag to sync.